osgi/osgi-test/org.osgi.test.junit5/README.md

 - `BundleListener`s registered with `addBundleListener` are removed
 - `FrameworkListener`s registered with `addFrameworkListener` are removed
 - `ServiceListener`s registered with `addServiceListener` are removed (this includes closing `ServiceTracker`s created using the `BundleContext`)

+Scope is inherited - for example, any services that are registered at the class-level scope (eg, in a `@BeforeAll` callback) will be visible to all tests in the class as well as to all tests in all nested test classes, and then cleaned up after all the class' tests have run.
+On the other hand, changes made during the execution of an individual test will only be visible for the duration of that individual test.
+Similarly, `@Nested`-annotated inner test classes will be able to see changes made in their enclosing class' `@BeforeAll` and `@BeforeEach` methods.

 #### Declarative Registration of `BundleContextExtension`